major/txlf24-tech-career/slides.md

 ## Why am I doing this talk?

-I mentor a lot of people and they often ask me the same questions:
+I mentor a lot of people and they often ask me the same question:

 ----

 _"How can I build a successful career in technology?"_

-🤔
+# 🤔

 ----